durbanlegend/thag_rs/demo/README.md

  These are enabled by adding the inner attribute `#![feature(duration_constructors)]` to the script.
- I've used a snippet to illustrate that this is possible: an inner attribute (i.e. an attribute prefixed with `#!` (`#![...]`)) must be placed at the top of the crate it applies to, so when wrapping the snippet in a fn main, rs_script pulls any inner attributes out to the top of the program.
+ I've used a snippet to illustrate that this is possible: an inner attribute (i.e. an attribute prefixed with `#!` (`#![...]`)) must be placed at the top of the crate it applies to, so when wrapping the snippet in a fn main, thag_rs pulls any inner attributes out to the top of the program.

  Notice we also have a shebang so that this script may be run as `demo/duration_snippet.rs` with execute permission.
 The shebang must be on the very first line but coexists peacefulyl with the inner attribute.